mjs375/Portfolio/PY_OOP_Tutorial.md

 ### Inheritance
 - *when one class takes on the attributes and methods of another (child derives from parent).*
   - **Parent classes** => **Child classes**
+- **Parent class:** *all attributes & methods of the parent will be inherited by the child-class objects/instances.
+Importantly, any change to the parent class automatically propagates to the child class unless overridden.*
 - **Child classes:** *inherit all the attributes/methods of the parent, but can override or extend them in a way unique to themselves.*
   - **Create a Child Class:** ```class ShetlandSheepdog(Dog): pass``` => ```class ChildClass(ParentClass): pass``` *(the 'pass' because here you're simply inheriting the attributes/methods of class 'Dog')*
     - *E.g. as a child of your parent, you inherit the attribute 'hair color'– but you can override the value itself if you have brown-hair and she is blonde.
 Perhaps you also learn a 2nd language in addition to your mothertongue in primary school– in this case you've extended the 'language attribute'.*